-Use of Impersonal Emotions in Food and Beverage Advertisements of India
+Symbols of Emotional Metaphors in the Language of Food and Beverage Advertisements in India

-Authors: Jyoti Kumari, Sanjukta Ghosh (Department of Humanistic Studies, Indian Institute of Technology, Banaras Hindu University, Varanasi)
+Authors: Jyoti Kumari, Sanjukta Ghosh (Indian Institute of Technology, Banaras Hindu University, Varanasi)

 Speaker: Jyoti Kumari

 Session Type: General Session